hayden-donnelly/cpu-mlp/README.md

 # cpu-mlp
-Multilayer perceptron training on a CPU.
+Multi-layer perceptron training on a CPU.